bronxi47/lscrypt/README.md

 comming soon on lscrypt:
   -Cryptocurrency top ten
-  -Calculate cryptocurrency amount when you give a USD amoun
+  -Calculate cryptocurrency amount when you give a USD amount

 Only for GNU/Linux